 So if you’re wondering how to refinance a car in someone else’s name, the truth is it’s not easy.
 But the good news is that there are other ways to let somebody take over responsibility for the financing.
 While you could refinance your car into someone else’s name, there are easier ways to get rid of your vehicle or lower your payments.

 How to refinance a car into someone else’s name

-Other alternatives to do an auto loan transfer
+Other ways to save money on an auto loan

 Refinance with a cosigner